 - public participation in the decision-making process on environment,

 - access to justice in environmental matters.

 In addition, a GMO amendment (on genetically modified organisms) and a PRTR Protocol (on pollutant emissions and transfers) have been added to the Convention.

 Since the European Community has also ratified the Aarhus Convention, it has taken over the provisions concerning access to information, public participation and access to justice into Community law (Aarhus EU).

 Belgium too, has incorporated these provisions into Belgian law.
 Both the federal authority and the Regions have adapted their law (federal laws and regional decrees and ordinances) to apply the Convention in respect of their competences (CCIEP).
-In the meantime, Belgium has prepared two reports on the implementation of the Aarhus Convention.
+In the meantime, Belgium has prepared three reports on the implementation of the Aarhus Convention.

 - The national portal www.aarhus.be (The Aarhus Convention in Belgium) provides general information on the Convention, its pillars and their transposition in Belgium by the federal authorities and the three Regions.